The 5 Cs of getting approved for credit

 Once upon a time, if you wanted to get a bank loan, you'd put on your Sunday best and clear your schedule for an hour to meet with a loan officer.
 Today, technology has made it possible to apply for credit pretty much anywhere, anytime.

-But with delinquency rates on the rise in Canada1, it's smart to prepare for a future where credit becomes harder to get.
+But it's smart to prepare for a future where credit becomes harder to get.
 And even if that doesn't happen anytime soon, having a better understanding of what a lender looks for can help you put your best foot forward when applying to borrow money.

 Traditionally, lenders will consider what are known as "The Five Cs of Credit."
 Knowing the Five Cs in advance could help you secure a lower interest rate, qualify to borrow more money, and have a better sense of how much to borrow.
 And remember, just because you're offered a certain amount of credit, that doesn't mean you have to take it all.

 What is your capacity to service debt?
 This looks at your income and calculates how much of it is needed to carry your debts.
-You'll likely have come across the Gross Debt Service Ratio (GDS ratio) and Total Debt Service Ratio (TDS ratio) when researching buying a home, and for a refresher there's a whole separate article and video on those here.
+You'll likely have come across the Gross Debt Service Ratio (GDS ratio) and Total Debt Service Ratio (TDS ratio) when researching buying a home.

 If you calculate your net worth, by adding up what you own and then subtracting what you owe, a bigger number will give lenders more confidence that if things go awry, you'll have access to other resources you could sell to pay your debt.